Next Phase of Returning to In-Person Campus Operations

 CMU is optimistic about resuming operations to support as many in-person experiences as possible, both inside and outside the classroom.
 We envision a return to in-person learning for most of our courses, the standard residential experience for students, as well as increased availability of on-campus opportunities for organizations and recreation.

-Bringing More Staff Back to Campus
+Bringing More Staff Back to On-site Work

 CMU leadership will be coordinating with units across the university to share guidelines for this transition period.
 Unlike our planning during the summer of 2020, where units and research labs submitted detailed plans centrally for review and approval, this summer units will be responsible for adhering to high-level guidelines in their planning while directly addressing the specific business needs of their departments.